-The policy and procedures governing imports of various items is given in the Foreign Trade Policy which is valid for a specified period.
+The policy and procedures governing import of various items is given in the Foreign Trade Policy which is valid for a specified period.
 The Handbook of Import-Export Procedures is also published to supplement the Foreign Trade Policy.
-In terms of Foreign Trade Policy (2004-2009), imports of all items, other than restricted items, are allowed without any restriction.
-The restricted items are imported against specific import licences or in accordance with Public Notices/ Policy Circulars issued for this purpose.
+In terms of Foreign Trade Policy, 2004-2009 import of all items other than restricted item is allowed without any restriction.
+The restricted items are imported against specific import licences or in accordance with Public Notices for this purpose.

 Importability of an individual item can be determined as per the policy indicated against such items in the ITC(HS) Classifications of Export and Import Items, 2004-2009.
 This compilation adopts the internationally accepted Harmonized System (HS) of Commodity Classifications as adopted by the Customs Cooperation Council (CCC), Brussels.
-The code classification adopted is the eight-digit level so as to provide a distinct existence to certain products.
+The code classification adopted is eight-digit level so as to provide a distinct existence to certain products.
 For the purposes of distinct identity, these codes are called Exim Codes indicating import policy of the goods against such codes/products.
 This publication is considered to be helpful in ascertaining the import policy of various products as covered by the respective Exim Codes in different Chapters.